-Over the past two decades, the population of U.S. public school students has become increasingly racially and ethnically heterogeneous, yet teachers have remained primarily White (U.S. Department of Education, 2019).
-Indeed, there has been a decrease in the number of Black teachers in the field, and Hispanic/Latinx teachers make up only about 9% of the teaching force (National Center for Education Statistics, 2016).
-For racially and ethnically minoritized (REM) youth (e.g., Black/African American, Hispanic/Latinx, American Indian/Alaskan Native; Malone & Ishmail, 2020), instruction from REM teachers is connected to a host of positive outcomes including better academic performance and social emotional wellness, as well as an increased likelihood to attend a college or university (Bates & Glick, 2013; Yarnell & Bohrnstedt, 2017).
-These findings imply the possibility of a disconnect between White teachers and REM students.
+(National Center for Education Statistics, 2016).
+For racially and ethnically minoritized (REM) youth (e.g., Black/African American, Hispanic/Latinx, and American Indian/Alaskan Native; Malone & Ishmail, 2020), instruction from REM teachers is connected to a host of positive outcomes including better academic performance and social emotional wellness, as well as an increased likelihood to attend a college or university (Bates & Glick, 2013; Yarnell & Bohrnstedt, 2017).
+These findings imply the possibility of a disconnection between white teachers and REM students.

 This disconnect (or "mismatch"; La Salle et al., 2020) aligns with teacher perceptions of being underprepared to engage in culturally responsive practices (e.g., Bergeron, 2008), especially teachers who are new to the field (e.g., within their first five years of teaching; Lee et al., 2012).
 Without targeted training and support, teachers may engage in actions that disadvantage REM youth.
-Specifically, there is extensive evidence to suggest that exclusionary disciplinary techniques (e.g., office discipline referrals, suspensions, expulsions) are disproportionately applied to Black/African American, Hispanic/Latinx, American Indian/Alaskan Native students (Girvan et al., 2017).
-Similarly, there has long been evidence of differences in achievement metrics between REM and White students (Hung et al., 2020).
-The "discipline and achievement gap" (Gregory et al., 2010), perhaps better understood as opportunity gaps (Miretzky et al., 2016), evidence the need for educators to confront systemic racism in schools (Kohli et al., 2017) informed by comprehensive, ongoing training to establish more equitable and effective learning environments (García et al., 2010).
+Specifically, there is extensive evidence to suggest that exclusionary disciplinary techniques (e.g., office discipline referrals, suspensions, and expulsions) are disproportionately applied to Black/African American, Hispanic/Latinx, and American Indian/Alaskan Native students (Girvan et al., 2017).
+Similarly, there has long been evidence of differences in achievement metrics between REM and white students (Hung et al., 2020).
+The "discipline and achievement gap" (Gregory et al., 2010), better understood as opportunity gaps (Miretzky et al., 2016), evidence the need for educators to confront systemic racism in schools (Kohli et al., 2017) informed by comprehensive, ongoing training to establish more equitable and effective learning environments (García et al., 2010).

 Assessment of teachers' cultural responsiveness may be an appropriate place to start in the process of identifying specific areas of need for staff intervention (such as training and professional development [PD]).
-Cultural responsiveness refers to the extent to which educators value students' individual differences (e.g., language, heritage, experiences) and align what and how they teach to students' cultures (Gay, 2018).
+Cultural responsiveness refers to the extent to which educators value students' individual differences (e.g., language, heritage, and experiences) and align what and how they teach to students' cultures (Gay, 2018).
 Currently, few teacher self-assessments of cultural responsiveness exist.
-Of existing measures, some focus primarily on teachers' instruction, such as the Culturally Responsive Teaching Self-Efficacy Scale ($\alpha = 0.95$; Siwatu, 2007) and the Multicultural Efficacy Scale ($\alpha = 0.80$; Guyton & Wesche, 2005).
-Other scales focus on behavioral supports, such as the Culturally Responsive Classroom Management Self-Efficacy Scale ($\alpha = 0.97$; Siwatu et al., 2017) and Double Check Self-Reflection Tool ($\alpha = 0.65$; Hershfeldt et al., 2009).
+Of existing measures, some focus primarily on teachers' instruction, such as the Culturally Responsive Teaching Self-Efficacy Scale ( $\alpha = .95$ ; Siwatu, 2007) and the Multicultural Efficacy Scale ( $\alpha = .80$ ; Guyton & Wesche, 2005).
+Other scales focus on behavioral supports, such as the Culturally Responsive Classroom Management Self-Efficacy Scale ( $\alpha = .97$ ; Siwatu et al., 2017) and Double Check Self-Reflection Tool ( $\alpha = .65$ ; Hershfeldt et al., 2009).

 The Assessment of Culturally and Contextually Relevant Supports (ACCReS) includes items pertaining to both culturally responsive teaching and behavior supports, as well as teachers' action to engage with students' culture (e.g., collaboration with families), and access to information and systems of support (e.g., relevant data, PD).
-It was created to be a comprehensive instrument targeting cultural responsiveness aligned with multi-tiered systems of support (MTSS; Authors, 2012b) and has undergone several initial validation procedures (Authors, 2020).
-ACCReS items and subscales were constructed to reveal teachers' perceptions (represented by scores) of their implementation of empirically-supported culturally relevant practices.
-Results are intended to be used by teachers, support staff and/or school leaders to determine areas of relative strengths and weakness, and identify areas for growth to target with teacher professional development, coaching, and intervention efforts.
+It was created to be a comprehensive instrument targeting cultural responsiveness aligned with multi-tiered systems of support (MTSS; Sugai, O'Keeffe, & Fallon, 2012) and has undergone several initial validation procedures (Fallon et al., 2021).
+Assessment of Culturally and Contextually Relevant Supports items and subscales were constructed to reveal teachers' perceptions (represented by scores) of their implementation of empirically supported culturally relevant practices.
+Results are intended to be used by teachers, support staff, and/or school leaders to determine areas of relative strengths and weakness, and identify areas for growth to target with teacher professional development, coaching, and intervention efforts.